By using our website, you agree to our use of cookies (Visit our privacy policy).

 In this section, we’ll cover some of the key benefits of explainer videos for different kinds of brands.

-Explainer videos offer a variety of advantages, but the most concrete benefit comes down to sales.
+Explainer videos offer a variety of advantages, but the most concrete benefit is sales.

-A strong explainer video can substantially increase revenue by giving your products or services more credibility and motivating viewers to place an order.
+A strong explainer video can substantially increase revenue by providing concrete information and motivating viewers to order.

-Furthermore, explainer videos are uniquely situated to appeal to users at different points of the customer journey.
+Furthermore, a well-crafted explainer video will appeal to users at different points in the customer journey.

-A viewer who has never heard of your brand before, for example, might be interested enough to visit your site to learn more.
+A viewer who has never heard of your brand might be interested enough to visit your site to learn more.

-On the other hand, a lead who was already on the edge of conversion may finally make their first purchase once they see the product or service in practice.
+On the other hand, someone who was already interested may finally make their first purchase.

-While marketers often focus on technical specifications and other features, consumers are generally more interested in learning what the product can actually do for them.
+While marketers often focus on features, consumers are generally more interested in benefits.

-In other words, they want to know what makes the features important and how they will make their lives easier.
+In other words, they want to know why the features are important.

-With that in mind, it’s crucial to focus on examples and use cases instead of simply providing information without connecting it to how customers will actually benefit from the product or service.
+With that in mind, it’s crucial to reference examples and use cases instead of simply providing information.

 Explainer videos are the perfect way to communicate those real-world applications in just a few minutes.

-Contemporary digital marketing is all about forging connections with your audience rather than simply talking about dollars and cents.
+Contemporary digital marketing is about forging connections with your audience.

-A voiceover from the right voice talent will perfectly match your brand image and align with other areas of your online presence.
+The right voice actor will perfectly match your brand image and align with other areas of your online presence.

 Why Not Use an Internal Employee?